-In real life, the monster threatening our way of life is COVID-19.
-The superheroes are the scientists and all those who have been feverishly working on a vaccine to neutralize it.
-Thanks to them, we have a path to victory just a year since the novel coronavirus reared its mighty head.
+COVID-19 has undoubtedly altered our way of life.
+Thanks to scientists working on a vaccine, we have a path to victory just a year since the novel coronavirus reared its mighty head.

 Bob Frenck, MD, director of the Vaccine Research Center at Cincinnati Children’s, is excited and hopeful as he talks about the role Cincinnati Children’s and the center are playing in the fight.